 Tax Benefits

 LLCs offer pass-through taxation.
 This means that the taxes are “passed through” the LLC to the business owners.
-Corporations often pay double taxation as the corporation itself is taxed and the member.
+Corporations often pay double taxation as the corporation itself is taxed, as well as the member.
 Single-member LLCs are taxed like a sole proprietorship.

 If you have multiple members in your LLC, income (and taxes) are split between the members.
 Taxes will be filed through the IRS with a Schedule C, Schedule K, or Form 1065.
 LLCs also have the option to be taxed as an S Corporation or C Corporation.